mnlipp/jdrupes-httpcodec/README.md

 [HTTP Kit](https://github.com/http-kit/http-kit), which has, however, dependencies on Clojure, which prohibit its usage for my purpose.

-This library requires Java 8 SE.
+This library requires Java 8 SE and has also been tested with Java 9 SE.
 Binaries are currently made available at maven central.

 ```gradle
 repositories {